tilakraj312/tilakraj312/README.md

 - 👋 Hi, I’m Tilak Raj T
+- Google Brains Intern
 - 👀 I’m interested in contributing to a smarter future
+- I Love to work on Robotics and AI/ML research.
 - 📫 How to reach me ...
 Email : tjstark312@advancedideamechanics.org